labordynamicsinstitute/flow-synthesis/README.md

 The software is distributed with source code and requires a C++ compiler to generate the binary executable file for targeting platform.
 It has been tested using `gcc` for linux and Mac OS and Microsoft Visual C++ for Windows.
 * To compile on linux, simply `cd linux` and then type `make` to get the executable.
 * To compile on Mac, simply `cd linux` and then type `make` to get the executable.
 * To compile on Windows, simply add all `.cpp` and `.h` files to a new project and compile the project.
-There is no need to install the program and one can run it by copying it to a working folder or using full path in terminal window.
 * Matlab: missing instructions

 ## Input data:
 The primary input data is a flat text file with each row representing a datapoint.
 There should be only three columns per row, corresponding to the source county index, destination county index and observed y value.
-All data should be numeric, with the third column ranging from 1 to 9.
+All data should be numeric, with the **third column ranging from 1 to 9** (i.e., only data that are to be protected should be included on the data file).
 An example input file [`data.txt`](linux/data.txt) is included in the package.
 ## Running program:
+There is no need to install the program and one can run it by copying it to a working folder or using full path in terminal window.
 The general command line syntax to run the program is

 	  	mtcd  –n=num [options] input_data_file_name